naps62/naps62.github.io/content/posts/2020-03-31-continuous-stuff-with-github-actions/index.md

   executor: ubuntu
   steps:
     - my-custom-org/my-custom-command:
-        arg: "foo"
+        arg: 'foo'
 ```

 This is a trimmed-down example, where a custom command is encapsulated in a `my-custom-orb` Orb.
 You may notice that the
 main config file is the one who specificies the execution environment (ubuntu, in this case).
 So, if the Orb tries to
 `yum install git`, this would fail, because that package manager isn't used in Ubuntu.

 So you end up with a mess of a script that does a whole bunch of magic just to figure out how to install the